1 in 10 schools in Greater Manchester to receive mental health support

 Through the Greater Manchester Mentally Healthy Schools and Colleges programme, Place2Be will have trained over 270 senior leaders from 140 schools and colleges as Mental Health Champions.
 These newly trained Mental Health Champions will be equipped with the knowledge and confidence to bring about strategic change to create 'mentally healthy' schools.

-The provision of a Place2Be trained mental health practitioner in 58 primary schools will deliver one to one counselling and parental support to up to 290 children and parents each week.
+The provision of a Place2Be trained mental health practitioner in 58 primary schools will deliver one-to-one counselling and parental support to up to 290 children and parents each week.

 Find out more about the Greater Manchester Mentally Healthy Schools and Colleges programme